Five Ways to Make Feedback Matter

 1. Collect an array of evidence.

 Feedback is based on data.
 Frequent and varied interactions between the framer and recipient of the feedback ensures credibility and trust.
-When a supervisor is seen only in group meetings, heard mostly through emails, and visits schools/ departments irregularly, feedback can be discounted and difficult to accept.
+When a supervisor is seen only in group meetings, heard mostly through emails, and visits schools/ departments/classrooms irregularly, feedback can be discounted and difficult to accept.
 Even positive feedback seems disingenuous.
 As one principal shares, "I hear plenty of platitudes, but I still don't know how to get better at my job to move my school.
 My supervisor just doesn't know my work."
 Feedback, built on relationships, begins with noting what, how, and where to collect performance information.

 2. Prioritize important areas for feedback.

 When planning feedback, stick to the Goldilocks Rule - not too much, not too little, just enough.
 Less is more in prioritizing high-impact areas.
 When reviewing both mistakes and kudos, discernment matters.
 Everyone makes mistakes but if the same mistake keeps recurring, feedback is needed.
 On the flip side, a well-praised leader's work may warrant a deeper look below the surface, such as reviewing student subgroup results.
-Looking "under the hood" of performance helps outline priorities, focus on how the recipient can best "hear" the feedback, and come to consensus why it is important.
+Looking "under the hood" of performance helps outline priorities, focus on how the recipient can best "hear" the feedback, and reach consensus why it is important.

 3. Devise clear, helpful, and accountable feedback.

 When feedback is not clear on what to do to improve, we do recipients no favors.
 When feedback is not helpful to leaders' real challenges, we abdicate our responsibility to support and stretch them.
 When we are not accountable for the feedback we deliver, we limit its value and conduct merely a compliance exercise.
-We lift our feedback by making it clear in its impact and next steps, helpful in addressing the issue(s), and accountable by committing to review it in action.
+We lift our feedback by making it clear in its impact and next steps, helpful in addressing the issue(s), and accountable by committing to reviewing it in action.

 4. Consider timing when delivering feedback.